 ALEKS (Assessment and LEarning in Knowledge Spaces) is an online, artificially intelligent tutorial system that operates in two different modes: knowledge check mode (quiz) and learning mode (practice).
 When you first sign up for the summer review “course” in ALEKS, it will administer a knowledge check of 20-30 questions; this can take anywhere from 30 to 90 minutes to complete.
 During knowledge checks, ALEKS determines your current skills and understanding, and thus determines what topics you need to work on in learning mode.
 In learning mode, you will have a variety of practice questions and tutorials to build your understanding.
 When you answer 2-3 questions in a row correctly on a topic, ALEKS will assume that you have “learned” that topic and will add it to your “knowledge pie.”

 You probably don’t want to mash a ton of review into the week before school starts.
 Take the fall quarter initial knowledge check as soon as your CHEM 1500 professor makes it available (at the beginning of fall quarter) and talk with them if you are concerned about your result.
 You may decide to take CHEM 1000 in the fall if you need more time to review.

 If this is your first time taking chemistry, register for CHEM 1000.
 You can then take CHEM 1500 in the winter quarter; many students do this without adversely impacting their ability to graduate on time.
-If you took chemistry in high school and completed the summer review, and your math placement indicates that you are at precalculus or higher, then you are eligible to take CHEM 1500.
+If you took chemistry in high school and your math placement indicates that you are at precalculus or higher, you are eligible to take CHEM 1500.
 If, however, you are nervous that you’re not ready for it, you may opt to take CHEM 1000; talk with Dr. Sorensen or your academic advisor.
 To register for CHEM 1000, submit a WISE form, found on the right side of this page.

 Sure thing.
 See the General Chemistry Advising Guide to get started.